predtech1988/Courses/guru99.com/Co2_Emission/Readme.md

 Day 4.

     It's time to compare data.
 In today's task, you will plot a comparison graph based on user input.

+Day 5.

+    You will extract data for up to three user-selected countries and save it to a new file Emissions_subset.csv.
+    The new file should have the exact same format as the source file, i.e. first line of headers and then up to 3 lines for selected countries.